+The writing process starts with a writer’s inspiration.
 You can close your eyes and wait for the thoughts and feelings to arrive to get your good writing ideas flowing.

 But sometimes the waiting can seem like forever.

-Finding the inspiration
+Finding your writing inspiration

 All good writers know how the process works or doesn’t work when you sit down to write a story or even blog posts.